goblimey/flightinfo/README.md

      gradle run --args 2020-02-29

-runs the app and supplies a date.
+runs the app and supplies a date (UTC assumed).
 The app lists the flights running on that day before starting the web server.
 The given date is a Saturday